Make cities and human settlements inclusive, safe, resilient and sustainable

 Any resident of Pennsylvania can register to have an account to borrow from the library.

-Pennsylvania residents are eligible to register for a Penn State Library Borrower Card that allows individuals to borrow up to 100 books, DVDs, CDs and more.
+Pennsylvania residents can learn how to register for a Penn State Library Borrower Card at https://libraries.psu.edu/services/borrow-renew/pennsylvania-residents.

 In addition to free public access the libraries also provide instructional sessions to visiting groups free of charge.